Why re-examine VAT 4956

 Critical Opposition.
 Why?

 We set about making a comparison between these two years.
 Since all scholarly sources support the generally accepted dating for VAT4956 as 568 BC, we looked at how the data on the tablet could fit 588 BC.
 This was met with much opposition, most of which was motivated by people critical of just one religion, Jehovah's witnesses.
-(This debate is not unique to just one religion, check these links: Link 1 Link 2 Link 3).
+(This debate is not unique to just one religion, google it.)
 The dating of Nebuchadnezzar's reign determines when ancient Jerusalem and it's temple was destroyed by him.
 The following record from the Bible is used to determine this date:

 On the seventh day of the fifth month, in the nineteenth year of Nebuchadnezzar king of Babylon, Nebuzaradan commander of the imperial guard, an official of the king of Babylon, came to Jerusalem.
 He set fire to the temple of the Lord, the royal palace and all the houses of Jerusalem.
 Every important building he burned down.